MyCryptoHQ/knowledge-base-content/how-to/backup-restore/how-to-restore-access-to-your-accounts-if-you-lose-or-destroy-your-device-with-google-authenticator-2fa.md

 You can also **print out the QR code itself** that you originally use to add to Google Authenticator, so that if you ever need to reset 2FA, you can do so.
 If you don't have a printer, you can typically click the "show code" or "can't read the QR code?" etc., and get a text version that you can then write down.
 Pro tip: make sure you label what this QR code or text code is (e.g., "2FA for Poloniex").

-### How to be Secure While Being Able to Recover Your 2FA
+### How to be secure while being able to recover your 2FA

-- Do NOT ever store your username, password, and 2FA phrase / QR code / recovery codes in the same location.
+* Do NOT ever store your username, password, and 2FA phrase / QR code / recovery codes in the same location.
 This includes your password manager.
 Write it down or print it.
 Keep it separate.
 If they are together, it's not 2FA.

-- Whenever you hand write something, best if you do so twice in case you mix something up or accidentally write so messily you can't read it anymore.
+* Whenever you hand write something, best if you do so twice in case you mix something up or accidentally write so messily you can't read it anymore.
 Always write it down, set up Google Authenticator from the key you *wrote down* (not the one on the screen), and then verify via the code that displays on your phone.

-### That Said, Most 2FA is Surprisingly Insecure Due to Usability.
+### Most 2FA is surprisingly insecure due to usability

 It isn't inherently insecure, but it was surprisingly easy to regain access to all my accounts even though I had minimal backup codes stored in a multitude of locations over a few years.

 1. Are you logged into Google on another device?
 Can you add a recovery phone number, email address, or turn off 2FA without needing to log in again?
 2. Do you already have a backup phone number or email address set up?
 Chances are you do because Google incessantly bugs you to set it up.
 If so, you can easily bypass 2FA.
 (Note: this **is** inherently insecure.
 For the best security, you do NOT want to have a backup email or phone number.
 If you don't understand why, try to regain access to your Google account right now without 2FA.
 Can you do it?
 Now, if you get that recovery email or text, don't use it yet.
 Instead, go through the process again, this time saying you don't have access to 2FA, email, or phone.
 Holy crap, what is that?
 A freaking security question about your first car, which you've posted about 1000 times on Facebook and Twitter, and wrote your college essay on?!
 Nice.
 Get your backup codes.
 Remove your other recovery options.
 Now.)
 3. Do you have the recovery codes somewhere on your computer?
 Google (and others) really make it hard for you to blatantly disregard their instructions.
 It basically says "SAVE THIS NOW, BRO!"
 Chances are, even if you didn't remember doing it, there is a text document or screenshot somewhere with this necessary information.
 4. Do you have an old phone that you had Google Authenticator on with some access?

 For non-Google accounts, it's pretty easy to restore access in one way or another, either via the above methods or going through the process of bypassing 2FA with your email account.
 A pain, but not impossible.